1998 Pacific typhoon season: Tropical Storm Dawn

 Though a weak tropical storm, torrential rains from Dawn triggered catastrophic flooding in Vietnam, killing at least 187 people.
 Regarded as the worst cyclone to hit the region in three decades, 500,000 homes flooded, an additional 7,000 were destroyed and an estimated 2 million people were left homeless.
 Damage was estimated at VND 400 billion (US$28 million).

 Tropical Storm Elvis (Miding)

+Tropical Storm Elvis, also known as Miding, formed in the western Pacific Ocean during the 1998 typhoon season.
+It developed into a tropical storm on November 22 and made landfall in Vietnam on November 24.
+Despite its relatively short lifespan, Elvis caused significant damage and loss of life in Vietnam.
+The storm brought heavy rainfall, strong winds, and storm surges to the coastal regions of Vietnam, resulting in widespread flooding and landslides.
+The storm claimed the lives of at least 49 people and caused millions of dollars in damage to infrastructure and agriculture.

 Elvis killed 49 people and caused $30 million in damages in Vietnam.

 Typhoon Faith (Norming)

 Tropical Storm Faith moved westward across the northwestern Pacific.
 It strengthened to a typhoon just as it crossed over the Philippines, an area hit by several typhoons this season.
 After reaching a peak of 100 mi/h winds over the South China Sea, Faith weakened to a tropical storm on December 14 just before making landfall on eastern Vietnam.
 It dissipated later that day.

 In the Philippines, a total of eight people were killed and 17 others were reported as missing.
 Throughout the country, 51,785 people were displaced and another 20,419 were evacuated.
 Damages amounted to PHP 513.95 million (US$13 million).
 In Vietnam, 40 people were killed and three others were left missing.
 A total of 602 homes were destroyed, another 16,327 were damaged, and 58,487 ha of rice fields were inundated.
 Damages in the country amounted to VND 204 billion (US$15 million).